MarcM0/DoctorObituaryScanner/README.md

 ```
 The results will appear in a folder called "Output"

-You can also get some extra data needed for the study using
+You can also get some extra data needed for the study using different combinations of values in the first few lines of specialtyAgeScanner.py
 ```
-python allAgeScanner.py
+checkingProfession = True
+checkingYear = True
 ```